sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/FolderList/README.md

-The FolderList component is used display a list of folders.
-The FolderList accepts Folder componenta as children.
-The Folder component is just an interactive element for presentation purposes.
-Every Folder component has its own onClick-handler.
-The FolderList component offers a more convenient way to work with multiple folders by offering a single onClick-handler.
+The `FolderList` component is used to display a list of folders.
+The `FolderList` accepts `Folder` components as children.
+The `Folder` component is just an interactive element for presentation purposes.
+Every `Folder` component has its own `onClick`-handler.

-Folder Example:
+`Folder` example:

 ```
 const Folder = require('./Folder').default;